-It’s all about sharing what we’ve learned, right?
+It’s all about sharing what we learn.

 Explore some press and speaking samples below.
 Scroll down for a short bio.
 And get in touch if interested in booking an interview, workshop, or speaking event.